phoenix-rtos/phoenix-rtos-doc/coding/index.md

 ```c
 /* comment */
 ```
-### PS-CODE-049
+### PS-CODE-052
 Comments should be brief and placed only in essential parts of the code.

-### PS-CODE-050
+### PS-CODE-053
-Comments should not contain coppied parts of specification
+Comments should not contain copied parts of specification.

 ### Note:
-Commentsare not the place to express programmer's novel writing skills.
+Comments are not the place to express programmer's novel writing skills.

-### PS-CODE-051
+### PS-CODE-054
-Any kind of documentation generator (e.g. Doxygen) shall not be used.
+Documentation generators (e.g. Doxygen) shall not be used.

 ## Code disabling
-### PS-CODE-052
+### PS-CODE-055
 Disabled or dead code should not be placed in the code.
 ### Note:
 Version control should be relied upon to hold obsolete code.

-### PS-CODE-053
+### PS-CODE-056
 If disabled or dead code is present (it was necessary), preprocessor shall be used accordingly:
 ```c
 releveantCode();